 Base salary represents the fixed portion of an executive officer's compensation and is intended to provide compensation for day-to-day performance.
 The Compensation Committee believes that a competitive base salary is a necessary element of any compensation program that is designed to attract and retain talented and experienced executives.
 Each executive officer's base salary is initially determined upon hire or promotion based on the executive officer's responsibilities, prior experience, individual compensation history and salary levels of other executives within the Company and similarly situated executives within our peer group.
 Base salary is typically reviewed annually.
-The Compensation Committee believes that the base salaries paid to our executive officers during the fiscal year ended December 31, 2021 achieved the Company's compensation objectives.
-Base salaries for the named executive officers for 2021 and 2020 are as follows:
+The Compensation Committee believes that the base salaries paid to our executive officers during the fiscal year ended December 31, 2022 achieved the Company's compensation objectives.
+Base salaries for the named executive officers for 2021 and 2022 are as follows:

-2021 Base Salary (\$) (1) 2020 Base Salary (\$) (1) Base Salary Increase in 2021 vs. 2020 (%)
+2021 Base Salary (1) (\$) 2022 Base Salary (1) (\$) Base Salary Increase in 2022 vs. 2021 (%)

-Jerrell Shelton 745,000 660,000 13
+Jerrell Shelton 745,000 819,500 10

-Robert Stefanovich 460,000 400,000 15
+Robert Stefanovich 460,000 506,000 10

 Mark Sawicki, Ph.D.
-460,000 400,000 15
+460,000 506,000 10

-(1) These base salary increases were based on each named executive officer's performance, qualifications, experience, responsibilities and FW Cook's survey of the publicly disclosed compensation for similar positions at companies in the peer group.
+(1) These base salary increases were based on each named executive officer's performance, qualifications, experience, responsibilities and FW Cook's survey of the publicly disclosed compensation for similar positions at companies in the peer group provided to the Company in early 2021.